 If you are a non-UK, EEA or Swiss national a Home Office referral scheme will also be in place.
 Those who fall within the scheme may have their waiting period extended from 28 days’ notice to 70 days’ to allow the Home Office to investigate the case.

 For further information on the legal requirements of getting married in England and Wales visit our FAQS on Notice of Marriage

 For information on all Fees & Charges at Langtons House and our Approved Venues please click here.

-Fees & Charges are updated on the 1st April each year and if you have not paid in full by the end of March, you will be liable for any extra increase due.
+Fees & Charges are updated on the 1st April each year and you will be liable for any extra increase due.